 Most travelers pass through El Chaltén rather quickly budgeting around 2-3 days, but there is much more to offer here.
 This trip was the perfect trip in my opinion, getting somewhere and just hitting the trails til my hearts content and then go home.
 There is no doubt that I will return to the area, hopefully with more time to revisit places like the Huemul Circuit or the O-Circuit at TDP, but also get to explore other regions of Patagonia and places like Parque Patagonia.

 We spent a total of US$1791.31 out of pocket.
 We redeemed 54903 Citi Thankyou Points, 15000 IHG points, and 10000 Delta Skymiles worth a total of US$1103.45 based on thepointsguy’s March 2017 valuations.
 The total value of the trip is worth US$2894.76 for 2 people.
 The detailed spreadsheet is listed below.

-Overall, we didn’t really skimp on much as we eat really well when in town and stayed at a decent hotel.
-It helped that we were pretty well feed as we traveled through access to the many lounges through my Priority Pass, which came with my Citi Prestige Card and Meg’s Chase Sapphire Reserve.
+Overall, we didn’t really skimp on much as we ate really well when in town and stayed at a decent hotel.
+It helped that we were pretty well feed as we traveled through because of access to the many lounges with my Priority Pass, which came with my Citi Prestige Card and Meg’s Chase Sapphire Reserve.
 We ended up using more points in our flight booking down to El Calafate (FTE) from Santiago de Chile (SCL) since it was so last minute, that flight was more expensive value wise than our flights to get down to (SCL).
 Still worth it though since it wasn’t out of pocket and making itineraries work is a strong use of bank points in my opinion.

 Lastly, we were able to earn a few points with our flights as well, though part of it kinda got messed up.
 Between Meg and I, we earned 8174 Delta Skymiles, 4961 Alaskan Miles, and 426 American Airline Miles (mainly to reset the expiration clock).